 In experimental physics, the design of a new apparatus has been the source of many important breakthoughs.
 Similarly, important results in theoretical physics are driven by new computational algorithms.
 Our group develops new algorithms to tackle the quantum many-body problem both improving accuracy and computational complexity.
 Examples of success' include

 The extended Church-Turing thesis states that anything that can be computed quickly, can also be computed quickly on a Turing machine (or your Macbook).
 Quantum computing is the first real challenge to this thesis.
 Algorithms such as factoring and finding ground states of reasonable physical systems appear to be classically difficult but possible on a quantum computer.
 Recently, we've been thinking about whether this additional power is only of theoretical interest or can realistically be leveraged in our lifetime (for example, in quantum chemistry or lattice models).
 We're also interested in questions related to topological quantum computing and the interplay between quantum information and tensor networks.

-I am currently teaching: Graduate Quantum Mechanics 2 [link]
+I am currently teaching: Computing in Physics [link]

 Besides courses, I've given various summer school lectures (see here).
-The last summer school I taught at was the Princeton Condensed Matter Physics School on MBL and Frustrated Magnetism.
-Thanks to all the students who came and asked great questions.
 Summer school lectures (especially chalk talks) don't always translate online well, but here are some of the more useful artifacts from them: